JK-Radio/api-guidelines/docs/workflow-documentation.md

 - Ignores internal domain links (configurable)
 - Retries on 429 errors (too many requests)
 - Weekly scheduled run to catch links that become broken over time
+- Uses a custom script to check each markdown file individually

 **When it runs:**